wireapp/wire-server/docs/src/how-to/install/configuration-options.rst

 Internet -> LoadBalancer -> kube-proxy -> nginx-ingress-controller -> nginz -> cannon

-In order to have graceful draining of websockets when something gets restarted, as it is not easily possible to implement the graceful draining on nginx-ingress-controller or nginz by itelf, there is a configuration option to get the following network hops:
+In order to have graceful draining of websockets when something gets restarted, as it is not easily possible to implement the graceful draining on nginx-ingress-controller or nginz by itself, there is a configuration option to get the following network hops:

 Internet -> separate LoadBalancer for cannon only -> kube-proxy -> [nginz->cannon (2 containers in the same pod)]